dsterentyev/ipip-fou-over-http-example/README.md

 Next, you need to create the systemd unit files for chisel and enable it and create the tunnel interface configuration both on the server and client.
 Examples are below.

+- SERVER_IP need to be replaced with chisel server public ip-address
+- Sever port 8880 may be changed to any value in range 1024 - 65535
+- Server password I_AM_PASSWORD_REPLACE_ME need to be replaced to random secure sting

 ### Server Configuration

 #### Server unit file /etc/systemd/system/chisel.service